Charles Chatworthy Wood Taylor

-Charles Chatworthy Wood Taylor, known in Chile as Carlos Wood, (25 April 1792 – 19 February 1856) was a painter, engineer, mariner, and military officer.
+Charles Chatworthy Wood Taylor, known in Chile as Carlos Wood, (25 April 1792 – 19 February 1856) was a British painter, engineer, mariner, and military officer.

 He designed the Coat of arms of Chile, which was adopted by the government in 1834, incorporating the huemul and the condor.
-He also designed the first stamps of the nascent state.
-He is considered one of the most influential foreign artists who shaped modern painting in Chile.

 Biography

 He was born on 25 April 1792, son of the Irish John Chatworthy Wood and Susan Taylor.

-From boyhood, he demonstrated his skills in art, working in a ceramics factory in the town of Burslem in Staffordshire.
-He emigrated to the United States in 1817.
-There, he started business as a landscape painter in Boston, moving his family a year later.
+He emigrated to the United States in 1817 and worked as a landscape painter in Boston, moving his family a year later.

-In 1819, he was hired by the U.S. government to embark on a scientific expedition on the frigate Macedonia; this journey took him to the coast of Mexico, Ecuador, Peru, and Chile.
-He reached Valparaiso in January 1819, after 80 days of sailing, making plans and sketches of the coasts they visited, and drawing ships and port activities for purposes of military study; Lord Cochrane had just sailed to blockade Callao.
+In 1819 he was hired by the U.S. government to embark on a scientific expedition on the frigate Macedonia to Mexico, Ecuador, Peru, and Chile.